cloudmesh/classes/_sources/lesson/doc/report.rst.txt

    twice.
 This is so that your document could be converted to LaTeX in case we think it suitable for publication in a conference or workshop.
-3. You do not modify the theme
+3. You do not modify the theme.
 4. All images and tables are placed at the end of the paper.
-5. Git wil be used to submit all documents.
+5. Git wil be used to submit all documents with regular updates.

 For LaTeX you will encounter a much more smooth experience.